-The sheet provides a weekly budget summary table that provides the details of the Starting Balance, Total Income and Total Expense and the net income and expense details.
-You can also get a detail of the projected end balance and the difference between the two.
-The set budgets for each kind of expenditure that one needs to achieve in order to have a good budgeting.
-The net value of each sub table is calculated separately.
-The weekly and bi-weekly analyzes helps to get a better idea of the overall budget targets that a person sets and the amount that he/she is able to actually save.
-It also helps to take better decisions on your weekly and bi-weekly savings and expenditures.
+The sheet provides a weekly budget summary table that offers details of the Starting Balance, Total Income and Total Expense, and the net income and expense specifics.
+You can also get a detailed projected and end balances, and the difference between the two.
+The net value of each sub-table is calculated separately.
+The weekly and bi-weekly analyses help you get a better idea of the overall budget targets and the amount that you are able to save.
+It also helps you make better decisions on your weekly and bi-weekly savings and expenditures.
 The template also provides the details of Month to Date income and expense values.
 The Projected End Balance of difference for the current week is carried forward as the Starting Balance of the following week.

-The spreadsheet maintains the record of each buck spent during any week.
-Weekly Budget Template further has various heads and associatedtables for every sub category.
-The various categories are:
+The spreadsheet maintains the record of each penny spent during any week.
+Furthermore, the Weekly Budget Template has various heads and associated tables for every subcategory.
+These categories are:

 - Daily Living